 - Remove the gas from the tank using a fuel siphon pump.
 This is a handy tool that helps extract fuel out of the tank allowing it to flow through a tube and into a fuel container.

-- Start and allow your mower to run until it doesn’t run sluggish.
-If your mower still doesn’t start or keeps running sluggish, continue troubleshooting and fixing the fuel components that may be have been affected by the old fuel creating fuel restrictions.
+- Start and allow your mower to run until it doesn’t run sluggishly.
+If your mower still doesn’t start or keeps running sluggishly, continue troubleshooting and fixing the fuel components that may be have been affected by the old fuel creating fuel restrictions.

-Step 2: Check the Lawn Mower for a Plugged Fuel Filter
+Step 2: Check for a Clogged Fuel Filter

 Replace a clogged fuel filter with a new filter.
 Pay attention to the arrow on the side of the filter when installing it.
 For correct installation, place the inline fuel filter between the fuel lines with the arrow pointed in the direction of the lawn mower’s fuel flow.

-Step 3: Check the Lawn Mower for a Clogged Fuel Line
+Step 3: Check for a Clogged Fuel Line

 Next, move on to check for a clogged fuel line.
 Again, old fuel can leave sticky deposits that will restrict flow in the fuel lines on your mower.
 To check for good flow in the fuel lines, you’ll have to stop and start the fuel flow while checking for flow coming out of the lines using these steps: